TobasFlightControl/tobas_wiki/docs/create_urdf.md

 If the CAD coordinate system is misaligned, it needs adjustment here.
 Select `Mesh` for `Geometry` type and choose the mesh file of the frame through the `Browse` button in `Path`.
 This will visualize the model.
-URDF uses the SI unit system, so the length unit is m, while Fusion360 was set to mm, so it appears at a scale of 1000 times larger than actual size.
+URDF uses the SI unit system, so the length unit is m, while Fusion 360 was set to mm, so it appears at a scale of 1000 times larger than actual size.
 Each grid in the model view is 10 cm, so it appears very large.
 Therefore, set the `Scale` to 0.001 to match the mesh file scale with the URDF.